Service Agreements

 - Select the customer

-- Enter name and interval
+- Enter a descriptive name and interval

-- Set start date
+- Set the start date

 - Save